yuh8/BLIP3o_annotated/README.md

 ## Update

-- [2025/05/20] 🔥 We create discussion groups by the end of pages, feel free to join us!
+- [2025/05/20] 🔥 We create discussion groups by the end of page, feel free to join us!

 - [2025/05/19] 🔥 We understand this is a large codebase, we shared a high-level overview of its [Code Structure](https://github.com/JiuhaiChen/BLIP3o/issues/11#issuecomment-2891930000), feel free to open an issue if you encounter any problems.